 There are a lot of spoken and unspoken rules in archery.
-How many of us actually know what the unspoken rules are?
+How many of us know what the unspoken rules are?
 Many of the unspoken rules are what we know as range etiquette.

 - Follow the range commands and rules as posted. - Know who the range commander is and who will be calling questionable arrows whether it is the range commander or designated official. - If there is a questionable call, you have the right to have the range commander or designated person make the final decision.
-It is o.k. to question doubtful arrows.
-HOWEVER you need to accept the decision that is made by officials without complaint. - Be sure that you are in your lane.
+It is OK to question doubtful arrows.
+However, you need to accept the decision that is made by officials without complete. - Be sure that you are in your lane.
 You need to straddle your lane number. - No loud or inappropriate noises should be made on the range.
-No knuckle cracking, no chewing bubble gum etc. - Don't leave the shooting lane if someone is at full draw on either side of you.
-Wait until the arrow is released. - If you are on the line with your team...wait until all members of the team have shot all their arrows until you leave the shooting line. - If you try to promote conversation on the shooting line and the person next to you does not respond to your conversation, respect his privacy and do not continue to talk.
-Also do not be afraid to tell someone politely that you prefer not to talk while shooting. - Turn off cell phones or any listening devices inside the building or on the range.
-This is a distraction when on the range. - Know the rules of the tournament before the tournament and then follow them. - · General apparel guidelines for youth and leaders in the shooting sports program: - o Clothes should be clean and neat. - o Items of clothing which exposes bare midriffs, bare chests, or undergarments are prohibited.
-All shirts must adequately cover the mid-section while shooting.
-Shirts and tops must meet your pants in the standing position. - o Clothes must not be excessively baggy or loose fitting, exposing undergarments. - o Tie back long hair; remove large earrings, clear off pins, necklaces, or anything from the chest pocket.
-Tuck in drawstrings from hooded sweatshirt. - o Articles of clothing which display gang symbols, profanity, products, or slogans which promote tobacco, alcohol, sex, or are in any other way distracting are prohibited. - o Check tournament rules for dress codes for each tournament. - Exercise GOOD SPORTSMANSHIP.
+No knuckle cracking, chewing bubble gum, etcetera. - Do not leave the shooting lane if someone is in full draw on either side of you.
+Wait until the arrow is released. - If you are on the line with your team, wait until all members of the team have shot all their arrows until you leave the shooting line. - If you try to promote conversation on the shooting line and the person next to you does not respond to your conversation, respect their privacy, and do not continue to talk.
+Also, do not be afraid to tell someone politely that you prefer not to talk while shooting. - Turn off cell phones or any listening devices inside the building or on the range.
+This is a distraction when on the range. - Know the rules of the tournament before the tournament and then follow them.

+General apparel guidelines for youth and leaders in the shooting sports program:

+- Clothes should be clean and neat. - Items of clothing which expose bare midriffs, bare chests, or undergarments are prohibited.
+All shirts must adequately cover the midsection while shooting.
+Shirts and tops must meet your pants in the standing position. - Clothes must not be excessively baggy or loose fitting, exposing undergarments. - Tie back long hair; Remove large earrings, clear off pins, necklaces, or anything from the chest pocket.
+Tuck in drawstrings from hooded sweatshirt. - Articles of clothing which display gang symbols, profanity, products, or slogans which promote tobacco, alcohol, sex, or are in any other way distracting are prohibited. - Check tournament rules for dress codes for each tournament.